 Stoicism is a philosophy of life that aims to find eudaimonia (human flourishing or happiness).
 Practiced for over 2300 years, its popular appeal stems from its universal principles of peaceful coexistence.

-Stoicism is the art of living in the moment, harmonizing oneself with cosmic wisdom, being grateful for the good people and things in life, and remaining indifferent to earthly riches and recognitions.
+Stoic philosophy urges living in the present moment, harmonizing with cosmic wisdom, being grateful for what we have, and remaining indifferent to earthly riches and recognition through the practice of memento mori.

 The Stoics recognize that many of our negative emotions, which they called “pathe” (suffering), are a product of our voluntary judgments about the world.
 So they avoid making judgments about situations and people, and instead, prefer accepting them as they are.
 It shields them from the severe effects of lingering emotions.